mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 ### Cost accounting is unreliable

 Sia reports its spending through both its [`renter`](https://github.com/NebulousLabs/Sia/blob/master/doc/API.md#renter) and its [`wallet`](https://github.com/NebulousLabs/Sia/blob/master/doc/API.md#wallet) APIs.
 Unfortunately, they [contradict each other](https://github.com/NebulousLabs/Sia/issues/2772).
+The wallet APIs report that Sia is spending money, but the spends don't match up with purchases that the `renter` APIs report:

 | Test case | Spending according to `/renter/contracts` | Spending according to `/wallet` | Discrepancy |
 |-------------|-----------------------------------------------------|----------------------------------------|--------|